Get

 Can Dogs Eat Deer Meat

-The short answer is yes; dogs can eat deer meat, also known as venison.
-Venison is fairly similar to other types of meat, like beef.
-Dogs are facultative carnivores, which means that they prefer meat, they do best when they consume a large amount of meat, and will typically choose meat when it is available.
-However, they can consume and digest some plant matter, too.
+The short answer to this question is yes, dogs can eat deer meat, also known as venison.
+It’s fairly similar to other types of meat, such as beef.
+Dogs are facultative carnivores, which means they prefer meat, they do best when they consume a large amount of meat, and they will typically choose meat when it is available.
+However, they can also consume and digest certain types of plant matter.

 The Benefits of Deer Meat